Holek/facebook_share/README.md

 That will produce a link "Share on Facebook" with a class of "fb_share" and a corresponding JavaScript script tags initializing Facebook app and sharing method bind to click on that link.
 By default gem passes ".fb_share" selector to the Javascript framework of your choice.

+You can find more usage examples at [Railslove blogpost](http://railslove.com/weblog/2011/02/22/introducing-simple-facebook-share-gem/) about this gem.

 ## Changelog

 v0.0.5